imomus/Auto_Attendence_System-/README.md

-# Smart Attendance System with Analytics
+# Auto Attendance System with Analytics

 A modern facial recognition-based attendance management system with advanced analytics, reporting, and date-wise tracking features.